 In the past five years the content was provided by postgraduate student journalists on the PMC’s postgraduate Asia-Pacific Journalism Studies course in the School of Communication Studies at Auckland University of Technology with a focus on issues such as climate change, human rights, social justice and sustainable business.
-However, since 19 December 2020 after the closure of the Asia-Pacific course the website is focusing on a role as a “critical conscience of society” drawing on reports around the region from journalists, student journalists and academics.
-Their reports are supplemented by articles from the University of the South Pacific’s regional journalism programme and Wansolwara newspaper; University of Santo Tomas journalism programme in the Philippines; Global Voices; IDN-In-Depth News, flagship publication of the global nonprofit International Press Syndicate; Evening Report and RNZ Pacific and the Local Democracy Reporting public interest news service in Aotearoa New Zealand; and other contributors.
+However, since 19 December 2020 after the closure of the Asia-Pacific course the website has been focusing on a role as a “critical conscience of society” drawing on reports around the region from journalists, student journalists and academics.
+Their reports are supplemented by articles from the University of the South Pacific’s regional journalism programme and Wansolwara newspaper; University of Santo Tomas journalism programme in the Philippines; Global Voices; IDN-In-Depth News, the flagship publication of the global nonprofit International Press Syndicate; Evening Report and RNZ Pacific and the Local Democracy Reporting public interest news service in Aotearoa New Zealand; and other contributors.

 It is a non-profit publication operating under a Creative Commons 4.0 licence.